Social aspects of television: Educational advantages

 Several studies have found that educational television has many advantages.
 The Media Awareness Network explains in its article "The Good Things about Television" that television can be a very powerful and effective learning tool for children if used wisely.
 The article states that television can help young people discover where they fit into society, develop closer relationships with peers and family, and teach them to understand complex social aspects of communication.
 Dimitri Christakis cites studies in which those who watched Sesame Street and other educational programs as preschoolers had higher grades, were reading more books, placed more value on achievement and were more creative.
 Similarly, while those exposed to negative role models suffered, those exposed to positive models behaved better.

 Health effects

 In the Parent Circle, by PC exclusives, Priscilla J. S. Selvaraj points out several benefits of watching TV on an educational level and on an emotional level.
 According to Priscilla J. S. Selvaraj, television provides greater awareness about current events and social norms.
 She explains that TV can expose children to different languages, which can help them learn a new language.
 Priscilla J. S. Selvaraj argues that because children can learn from television outside the classroom, it can improve learning at school.
 This creates happiness and can raise the energy too.
 Being energetic and happy allows your body to be more active.
 More activity makes people healthier.

-Emotionally, watching television can help strengthen the bond of a family.
-This being said spending time with family or loved ones can cause your body to release endorphins that can make you happier as well.

 A study on an Italian community during the COVID-19 pandemic found that television may have lowered stress because it provided an escape from stressors in life.